Photo of author

 A tracheostomy or tracheotomy is a surgical incision of the front of the neck into the trachea to open the airway.
 A tracheostomy tube is placed into the opening and connected to a mechanical ventilator or another oxygen delivery device.
 The term “trach” is used as an abbreviation.
 If the normal breathing pathway is compromised … Read more

 Ulcerative colitis (UC) is an inflammatory bowel disease affecting the rectum and extending proximally toward the colon.
 The specific cause is unknown, but there is a genetic predisposition.
 There may also be a higher incidence among Jewish populations.
 Peak incidence often occurs between 15-30 years of age.
-Although food and stress do not cause it, … Read more
+Although food and stress do not cause UC, … Read more

 Vertigo (Dizziness) Nursing Diagnosis & Care Plan